 - Power source: Multi-Mission Radioisotope Thermoelectric Generator (MMRTG).
 Converts heat from the radioactive decay of plutonium into electricity

-The heat shield subsequently drops away from the backshell and, for a short time, the rover - which is attached to a descent stage - falls freely towards the ground.
+The heat shield subsequently dropped away from the backshell and, for a short time, the rover - which was attached to a descent stage - fell freely towards the ground.

-Eight retrorockets on the descent stage then fire, allowing the "sky crane" manoeuvre to be performed.
-Perseverance is lowered slowly on three nylon ropes and an "umbilical cord".
-When the rover's wheels touch the ground, the tethers are severed and the descent stage flies to a safe distance.
+Eight retrorockets on the descent stage then fired, allowing the "sky crane" manoeuvre to be performed.
+Perseverance was lowered slowly on three nylon ropes and an "umbilical cord".
+When the rover's wheels touched the ground, the tethers were severed and the descent stage flew to a safe distance.

-The rover's target is a 49km (30 mi) -wide impact depression just north of Mars' equator.
-More than 3.5 billion years ago, scientists think, river channels spilled over the wall of Jezero Crater to form a lake.
+The rover's landing site, Jezero Crater, is a 49km (30 mi) -wide impact depression just north of Mars' equator.
+More than 3.5 billion years ago, scientists think, river channels spilled over the wall of Jezero to form a lake.